10 Must-Have Dale Earnhardt Cards

 1996 Press Pass VIP Dale Earnhardt Firesuit

 This is actually a two-card set.
 It's the NASCAR equivalent to a game-used jersey card.
-Unlike the Burning Rubber memorabilia cards, these picture Earnhardt and not just his car.
+Unlike the Burning Rubber memorabilia cards, this card pictures Earnhardt and not just his car.
 Both come in four versions based on their foil color: Silver (1:384 WalMart packs), Gold (1:512 packs), Blue (1:2,048 packs) and Green (1:6,144 packs).

 1996 Zenith Dale Earnhardt Seven Wonders #/94

-This commemorative Dale Earnhardt card has seven small diamond pieces embedded directly into it.
+A preview of the high-end shift coming to the Hobby, this commemorative Dale Earnhardt card has seven small diamond pieces embedded directly into it.
 It honors Earnhardt's record-tying seventh Winston Cup Championship.
-Inserted 1:6,025 packs, it is hand-numbered out of 94 on the back.
+Inserted 1:6,025 packs, it is hand-numbered out of 94 on the back and very difficult to track down.

 1997 Pinnacle Totally Certified Gold Dale Earnhardt #3 #/49

-With the late-90s came a surge in low-numbered parallels.
+With the late '90s came a surge in low-numbered parallels.
 For Dale Earnhardt collectors, one of the top targets for many is 1997 Pinnacle Totally Certified Gold.
 Numbered to 49, the wild etched foil design seems appropriate for racing.
-Another trend at the time in the hobby was protective peeling on high-end sets.
-Whether the peel is in tact or not shouldn't really matter.
+Another trend at the time was protective peeling on high-end sets.
+Whether the peel is intact or not shouldn't really matter.
 This card is so tough to find that the overall condition is what should be considered most.

 1999 Press Pass Signings Dale Earnhardt #14 Autograph #/400

-1999 Press Pass Signings have emerged as one of the most popular NASCAR autograph sets of all-time.
+1999 Press Pass Signings cards have emerged as one of the most popular NASCAR autograph sets of all-time.
 They have a clean design and a strong checklist covering active and retired racers.
-Dale Earnhardt comes numbered to 400.
+The Dale Earnhardt autograph card comes numbered to 400 copies.
 There's also a gold ink version numbered to 100, which commands a high premium.
-Overall, 1999 Press Pass Signings cards fall 1:48 packs.
+Overall, the 1999 Press Pass Signings cards fall 1:48 packs.